flintlib/flintlib.github.io/workshop2025.md

   * Mon, Jan 27: Gilles Kahn room (ground floor)
   * Tue, Jan 28 – Fri, Jan 31: Grace Hopper room (2nd floor, at the very back of the building)
+* We will start around 09:00 on Monday and end around 17:00 on Friday, but feel free to arrive later or leave earlier.

 ## Program